Oggy Oggy Oggy: Variations

 Several variations of the "Oggy" chant have arisen as its cultural significance and recognition has grown.
-In the mid-1960s Hull City A.F.C. fans adapted it to "Waggy," to cheer for Ken Wagstaff and in the 1970s, Chelsea F.C. football fans changed it to "Ozzie," in honour of Peter Osgood, the footballer and speedway fans in the 70's and early 80's would chant "Ollie Ollie Ollie to cheer on Danish rider Ole Olsen.
+In the mid-1960s Hull City A.F.C. fans adapted it to "Waggy", to cheer for Ken Wagstaff and in the 1970s, Chelsea F.C. football fans changed it to "Ozzie", in honour of Peter Osgood, the footballer and speedway fans in the 70s and early 80s would chant "Ollie Ollie Ollie" to cheer on Danish rider Ole Olsen.
 When Margaret Thatcher came to power in Britain in 1979 a variation of the chant ("Maggie Maggie Maggie, Out Out Out!") was adopted by some of her opponents.

 The "Oggy" chant was quite popular in Vancouver, British Columbia, Canada, in the late 1970s and early 1980s at the matches of North American Soccer League version of the Vancouver Whitecaps.

 Another variation is the "Aussie Aussie Aussie, Oi Oi Oi" chant.
 It had been heard at Australian sporting events as early as 1987.
 The chant had found widespread popularity by the time of the 2000 Olympic Games in Sydney.

 At Arizona Diamondbacks games during the 2008–09 seasons, fans would shout "Augie Augie Augie, Oi Oi Oi" in reference to utility infielder Augie Ojeda.
 (In many dialects of American English, "Augie" and "Oggy" are homophones).

+At Seattle Storm WNBA basketball games, when Ezi Magbegor scores, the announcer chants, "Ezi, Ezi, Ezi," to which the fans repspond, "Oi, Oi, Oi!"

-The chant has been adopted by the fans of English rugby union premiership side Wasps changing "Oggy" to "Allez" and "Oi" to "Wasps" and the Exeter Chiefs. replacing the word Oi with the word Chiefs.
+The chant has been adopted by the fans of English rugby union premiership side Wasps changing "Oggy" to "Allez" and "Oi" to "Wasps" and the Exeter Chiefs replacing the word Oi with the word Chiefs.

 The chant was also popular in Calgary, Alberta, Canada, where a variation had fans of the Calgary Flames shout "Iggy, Iggy, Iggy, Oi Oi Oi" when Jarome Iginla fought or scored in a game.
 This was especially popular during his 50-goal season in the 2007–08 NHL season.

 In Sweden, a popular version of the chant is "Bira Bira Bira, Bärs Bärs Bärs".
 Both words are slang for beer.
 It is used mostly among students and young people.

 In France, there is another version: "Atchik Atchik Atchik, Aie Aie Aie".
 It's usually played in football match.
 This Tchik-atchik-atchik-aï-aï-aï is reminiscent of the song La Belle de Cadix by Francis Lopez.

-A more recent variant of the chant has been adopted by fans of the British male singer and former runner up of The X Factor, Olly Murs.
-Here, it is changed slightly so that the chant becomes "Olly, Olly, Olly, Oi Oi Oi", and it is often chanted at his live concert tours/public appearances or incited by Murs himself at such events as these.

-In Season 2, Episode 1, Part 1 of the original Office TV series, Gareth Keenan, receiving a call from his friend Nathan (nicknamed "Oggy"), gives a "Oggy Oggy Oggy!
-Oink oink oink!" variation which Tim calls "a pig impersonation".

-In the UK TV drama Skins, schoolteacher Doug frequently shouts "Oggy oggy oggy!" to his students, but they never respond.
+The chant appeared with only the Oggies audible in the first episode of the second series of The Office, as a result of a conversation with the Oggmonster.